perslab/CELLECT/README.md

 ### Example

-To demonstrate CELLECT-LDSC we have a short example that takes roughly 30 minutes to run on ...
+The config file is pre-configured to run an example which uses two expression specificity inputs created with [CELLEX](https://github.com/perslab/CELLEX) from two single cell expression atlases: [Mouse Nervous System](https://www.sciencedirect.com/science/article/pii/S009286741830789X) and Tabula Muris(https://www.nature.com/articles/s41586-018-0590-4).

-Our single cell input for this example is the [Mouse Nervous System](https://www.sciencedirect.com/science/article/pii/S009286741830789X) processed with CELLEX to get specificity scores then a subset of cell types taken to speed up the running time.
-The GWAS input is the UK Biobank's 1.1 million individual study on [Educational Attainment](https://www.nature.com/articles/s41588-018-0147-3)
+The GWAS input are the UK Biobank's 1.1 million individual study on [Educational Attainment](https://www.nature.com/articles/s41588-018-0147-3) and 674 thousand individual study on Height (refrence missing).

-If you have downloaded the CELLECT data then the config file is already set-up to run this example.
+If you have downloaded the CELLECT data then the config file is already set-up to run this example - it should take about an hour or two to complete.